andris9/hoodiecrow/plugins/STORAGE-PLUGIN.md

 * `setFolderSpecialUse(folder,flags,callback)`: Set this folder to be special use, per RFC6514, for the given array of flags.
 * `searchMessages(folder,query,callback)`: retrieve an array of the IDs - both index and UID - of all messages in the named `folder` that match the search `query`, or an empty array for none.
 Pass an array of objects to the callback as the `data` argument.
 See below for search details.
 * `subscribeFolder(path,callback)`: subscribe to a given folder.
 Should return `err` if there is an error, specifically if the folder is invalid, does not exist or is not selectable or subscribable, `null` otherwise.
 * `expunge(folder,ignoreSelf,ignoreExists,callback)`: Expunge deleted messages from a given folder.
+* `getStatus(folder,callback)`: Return the status of key properties of a given folder.

 #### Methods